HEADS-project/training/2.Kevoree_Basics/4.Its_About_Sending_A_Message/js/README.md

     - Input - receives messages from outside in your components
     - Output - sends messages from your component to "outside"
   - **Channel**: this is where the communication protocol is implemented
-    Channels can implement any type of communication protocol, the only job they do, is receiving messages from the connected **output** ports and broadcasting them to the connected **intput** ports
+    Channels can implement any type of communication protocol, the only job they do, is receiving messages from the connected **output** ports and broadcasting them to the connected **input** ports

 The Kevoree Standard Library already provides different type of channels so you do not have to create a channel from scratch to get started.
 In this tutorial, you will use a channel named **LocalChannel**